American College of Sofia: Campus

-The school operates in eight recently renovated classical buildings, including the new America for Bulgaria Campus Center, all located on 52 park-like acres.
-It includes seven academic buildings, 62 classrooms, four computer labs, three science labs, a Student Computer Innovation and Fabrication Institute (SCIFI), Audio-Video Studio, a 435-seat theater, a 180-seat concert hall, a 28-bed student dormitory, a large 1276-square-meter multi-purpose gymnasium, several small indoor sports facilities that include a dance studio, and a fitness center, as well as outdoor basketball courts and playing fields.
+The campus consists of seven academic buildings, a student dormitory, faculty housing and various sports facilities.

 Curriculum

-The American College of Sofia integrates the values and best practices of American pedagogy with the rich educational traditions of Bulgaria and Europe.
-ACS has 5 academic grades: 8th or “prep” grade and the 4 high school grades, 9th-12th.
+The American College of Sofia has 5 academic grades: 8th or “prep” grade and the 4 high school grades, 9th-12th.

 IB Program

 At ACS, the IB program is available only to international students.
 International members receive an IB diploma, as well as the American High School Diploma.

 American High School Diploma

-All students at ACS, receive an American High School Diploma.
+All students at ACS receive an American High School Diploma.
 Bulgarian students at ACS also earn a Bulgarian Diploma.

 Bulgarian Diploma

 Bulgarian students at ACS receive a Bulgarian Diploma and an American High School Diploma.

 Innovative Schools Status

-In 2017 the Bulgarian Ministry of Education granted ACS with a "innovative school" status.
+In 2017 the Bulgarian Ministry of Education granted ACS with an "innovative school" status.